ihighflyer/fhem-tablet-ui/README.md

 **Polling settings**

 To disable longpoll set this setting to "0".
-Default is '1' -> longpoll on
+Default is "1" -> longpoll on

 ```html
 <meta name="longpoll" content="1">
 ```

 To set longpoll type, select "websocket", "ajax".
 Default is "websocket".
 Older browser needs "ajax".
-If your browser dont support WebSockets, then the fall back "ajax" will be used.
+If your browser don't support WebSockets, then the fall back "ajax" will be used.

 ```html
 <meta name="longpoll_type" content="websocket">
 ```

 Define a special event filter. e.g. if you use a dedicated FTUI Room for you FTUi devices, then you select this Room here.

 ```html
 <meta name="longpoll_filter" content=".*">
 ```

 This setting affects the maximal allowd time range (in seconds) without any incomming longpoll event.
 After this time the connection is considered as disconnected and a reconnect is tried.

 ```html
 <meta name='longpoll_maxage' content='240'>
 ```

 Interval for shortpolls (full refresh) in secondes.

 ```html
 <meta name="shortpoll_interval" content="900">
 ```

 Define a filter for shortpoll.
 Default is NULL (Autofilter from widgets devices + readings)

 ```html
 <meta name="shortpoll_filter" content="">
 ```